CharlesB91/retro-bank/README.md

 - This area features a simple mortgage calculation which will inform the user how much they can borrow.
 - The user needs to enter their annual salary along with their monthly contractual commitments.
-- The user will then be information how much in principle they can borrow.
+- The user will then be informed how much in principle they can borrow.
 - If the amount offered is under 20K they will be presented with a message that they do not qualify for a mortgage.
 - Additionally, if the customers annual salary is 10K or below they will be presented with a message that they do not qualify for a mortgage.
 - The customer will be presented with a message if they would like to revert to the main menu or log out.